AvielDez/Testimonials-Grid-Section/README.md

 ### Useful resources

-- [Example resource 1](https://www.youtube.com/watch?v=68O6eOGAGqA&t=584s&ab_channel=AngelaDelise) - This helped me with CSS Grid and is probably the easiest to understand.
+- [CSS Grid Tutorial](https://www.youtube.com/watch?v=68O6eOGAGqA&t=584s&ab_channel=AngelaDelise) - This helped me with CSS Grid and is probably the easiest to understand.
 My only concern is this method seems static and as a beginner, I can not see how this can be used dynamically reason.

 ## Author